Thursday, December 26, 2013

 And keep my eyes above the waves

-When oceans rise my soul will rest in your embrace
+When oceans rise my soul will rest in your

 For I am Yours and You are mine